ReactiveMatter/reactivematter.github.io/blog/tunnel-2.md

 | **Interactivity**      | Limited; requires JS for dynamic features | Fully dynamic (forms, comments, search, etc.) |
 | **Update Process**     | Requires site rebuild on content change | Instant updates via admin panel |

-While SSG approach is excellent, but the deployment process is quite cumbersome and not quick.
+While SSG approach is excellent, the deployment process is quite cumbersome and not quick.
 You need to generate static files and then deploy them to the server using SSH or FTP.
 Similarly, to add content, you must have the access to your source on your primary device, where the the build process happen.
 Updating from mobile phone is a big hassle.
 Surely, there are ways like using git and auto deploy.
-For one user, this is still manageable, but when in team it just too out of reach of everyone.
+For one user, this is still manageable, but when in team it is just too out of reach of everyone.

 Full fledged CMS, though great with UI and admin panels, are a security hazard and quite slow.
 Every CMS requires the user to login and manage content via web.
 So they must really work hard to make it secure and it requires constant efforts.
 The big CMS do well in this regard, but ultimately becomes bloated and slow.
 Also the setup processes are becoming more and more difficult with time.
 Gone are the days where you just put a php file on server and it works.
 But web based CMS are excellent when in team.